Deciding some Maltsev conditions in finite idempotent algebras: Path Maltsev conditions

 For a given finite algebra $\algA$, we would like to decide if there is a $P$-shaped walk from $x$ to $y$ in $K(\algA)$ and hence if $\algA$ satisfies the Maltsev condition $M(P)$.
 It turns out that for each fixed $P$ there is a polynomial time algorithm that decides this question as long as $\algA$ is idempotent.
 In the rest of this paper, we will assume that $P$ is a pattern path from 0 to $n$ with vertex set $\{0,1,\dots,n\}$ and that $P$ has no dashed forward edges (for else $M(P)$ would be trivial).

-The free algebra $\algF$ is a subuniverse of $\algA^{|A|^2}$.
+As noted earlier, we regard the free algebra $\algF$ as a subuniverse of $\algA^{|A|^2}$.
 Therefore, the labelled graph $K(\algA)$ is a subuniverse of the $3|A|^2$-th power of $\algA$ and most likely too large to be searched directly.
 Our goal in the following is to approximate $P$-shaped walks in $K(\algA)$ using lower powers of $\algA$.

 One issue with our approach is that we need to approximate the images of different members of $P$ by different subpowers of $\algA$.
 To facilitate this, we will use products.

 Consider the pattern digraph $K(\algA)\times P$.
 The vertex set of this pattern digraph consists of $n+1$ sets of the form $K(\algA)\times\{i\}$, each of which will be easy to approximate using subpowers of $\algA$.
 Moreover, it is elementary to show that there is a $P$-shaped walk from $x$ to $y$ in $K(\algA)$ if and only if there exists a $P$-shaped walk from $(x,0)$ to $(y,n)$ in $K(\algA)\times P$ (and that each such walk necessarily sends the $i$-th vertex of $P$ to a pair in $K(\algA)\times \{i\}$).